openobserve/website4/content/blog/posts/launching-openobserve.md

 ---
-title: Revolutionizing Observability - Unveiling ZincObserve, the High-Performance, Cost-Effective, Cloud-Native Platform
+title: Revolutionizing Observability - Unveiling OpenObserve, the High-Performance, Cost-Effective, Cloud-Native Platform
-seoTitle: Revolutionizing Observability - Unveiling ZincObserve, the High-Performance, Cost-Effective, Cloud-Native Platform
+seoTitle: Revolutionizing Observability - Unveiling OpenObserve, the High-Performance, Cost-Effective, Cloud-Native Platform
-description: "ZincObserve’ is an open source, cloud native open source observability platform that provides ~140x (YMMV.
+description: "OpenObserve’ is an open source, cloud native open source observability platform that provides ~140x (YMMV.
 Could be higher or lower based on data entropy) lower storage costs compared to Elasticsearch.
 Use cases include real-life log data, significantly reduces operational costs, and improves ease of use.
 It can scale to petabytes of data, is highly performant, and allows you to sleep better at night 😴.
-If you are looking for an observability tool for logs, metrics, and traces, take a look at ZincObserve and how its approach towards observability could help you build better software and save money on observability costs."
+If you are looking for an observability tool for logs, metrics, and traces, take a look at OpenObserve and how its approach towards observability could help you build better software and save money on observability costs."
-img: img/homepage/hero1.png
+img: img/homepage/herosection1.jpg
-alt: ZincObserve
+alt: OpenObserve
-slug: launching-zincobserve
+slug: launching-openobserve
 author: prabhat
 publishDate: 2023-05-10
 tags: